ricxi/final_build/README.md

 A list of changes since the beta build
 - Added Tutorial Level
 - Added enemy spawners
-- Created Gate and Lock
+- Added Key and Gate/Lock

 ## Todo
 - Tell monster to look for camera and find camera shake script